Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 before-after-control-impact) schemes, it is crucial that the control units are carefully selected so that their characteristics only differ from those of the impact group by the received “treatment” (in our case a restoration intervention).
-This is in the package done by specifying a set of covariates to be used in the matching analysis.
+This is in the `EnvImpactEval` package done by specifying a set of covariates to be used in the matching analysis.
 Ideally, users should include “all covariates likely to impact both the selection to the treatment and the outcome of interest” ([Schleicher et al.](https://onlinelibrary.wiley.com/doi/abs/10.1111/cobi.13448)).

 For the Baviaanskloof example, we use a limited number of matching